 Purchases made from Oculus US are considered “tax exclusive”, meaning that the sales tax is not included in the offering price and is added to the final sales price.
 While purchases made from Oculus Ireland are “tax inclusive”, meaning that the offering price includes any sales tax.

-Beginning January, 2017, we began to remit applicable VAT or GST, based on user location, to tax authorities in the following additional countries: New Zealand, Russia, and South Korea.
-Beginning July, 2017, we did the same for Australia and India.
+Beginning January 2017, we began to remit applicable VAT or GST, based on user location, to tax authorities in the following additional countries: New Zealand, Russia, and South Korea.
+Beginning July 2017, we did the same for Australia and India.
 Beginning May 2018, we did the same for Kingdom of Saudi Arabia, Belarus, Turkey and Switzerland.